OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Users are organized into Groups (similar to what other environments call Projects, Domains, Tenants...).
 A Group is an authorization boundary that can be seen as a business unit if you are considering it as private cloud or as a complete new company if it is public cloud.

-While Clusters are used to group physical resources according to common characteristics such as networking topology, or physical location, Virtual Data Centers (VDCs) allow to create "logical" clusters of physical resources.
+While Clusters are used to group Physical Resources according to common characteristics such as networking topology, or physical location, Virtual Data Centers (VDCs) allow to create "logical" clusters of physical resources.
 A VDC also associates the physical resources to user Groups, enabling their consumption.

 Different authorization scenarios can be enabled with the powerful and configurable ACL system provided, from the definition of Group Admins to the privileges of the users that can deploy virtual machines.
 Each Group can execute different types of workload profiles with different performance and security requirements.